dawnl3ss/Aether-PHP/README.md

 ## 🚀 Why Aether Will Change How You Build

 - Blazing Performance: Boots in milliseconds, no overhead, pure PHP power.
-- Effortless Embedding: POO design makes integration into existing projects a breeze.
+- Effortless Embedding: OOP design makes integration into existing projects a breeze.
 - No Bloat, Ever: Zero external dependencies - everything you need, nothing you don't.
 - Freelance-Ready: Scalable, secure, and modular for real-world client missions.
 - Future-Proof: Actively evolving with clean, maintainable code.